 At Colmers Farm Primary School, attendance is extremely important.
 Your child is our top priority and if they are to achieve their full potential they must be in school to learn.
 We aim to have a whole school yearly attendance of at least 96%.

 When a child is absent from school they miss valuable learning opportunities, which will have a knock-on effect on their education as a whole.
 Children who miss time off school do not achieve as well as their peers.
 Not only do they miss the lessons, they also miss out on social aspects of school life, including making and maintaining friendships.
+This can then impact on their emotional wellbeing and mental health.

 It is parents' legal responsibility to ensure their children receive appropriate education.
 Failing to send your child to school regularly without good reason is a criminal offence.